Weiskopf - NYPD Thanks Dogs - From Russia To France - Worst Shelter

 With all that is going on in the world, everyone in urban America must be on alert.
 Flights have been diverted and last night Chicago was threatening to erupt over the brutal police killing of a young man.
 We are thankful for bomb-sniffing dogs, police dogs, and military dogs, all working to keep us safe.

-Bedlington Fancy Loss: On a very sad note, long-time fancier Joan Weiskopf has passed away from cancer.
+Bedlington Fancy Loss: On a very sad note, on Monday November 23, 2015, long-time fancier Joan Weiskopf passed away from cancer.
 Joan was a talented breeder who often handled her Peremi Bedlingtons.
 A tough-as-nails fighter for her breed, she was respected for her honesty and integrity.

 Tam Cordingley, one of our most popular writers, herself a Smooth Fox Terrier fancier, called to let us know about Joan.
 Her comment sums it up for the sport of dogs.
 "There are fewer and fewer good dog people...
 One more top breeder gone is everyone's loss."